 This Cinco de Mayo, we’re celebrating with a vegan Mexican feast.
-We’re looking for new culinary projects beyond watching sourdough rise, so we’re taking inspiration from this holiday and trying out new Mexican recipes we’ve yet to master alongside beloved favorites.
-From vegan champurrado to gorditas, master one of these 11 recipes and enjoy a homemade Cinco de Mayo.
+We’re always looking for new culinary projects, so we’re taking inspiration from this holiday and trying out new Mexican recipes we’ve yet to master alongside beloved favorites.
+From vegan champurrado to tamales, try out one of these 11 recipes and enjoy a homemade Cinco de Mayo feast.

 The history of Cinco de Mayo